rook/rook/Documentation/ceph-monitoring.md

 ---
 title: Monitoring
-weight: 45
+weight: 27
+indent: true
 ---

 # Monitoring

-Each Rook cluster has some built in metrics collectors/exporters for monitoring with [Prometheus](https://prometheus.io/).
+Each Rook Ceph cluster has some built in metrics collectors/exporters for monitoring with [Prometheus](https://prometheus.io/).
 If you do not have Prometheus running, follow the steps below to enable monitoring of Rook.
 If your cluster already contains a Prometheus instance, it will automatically discover Rooks scrape endpoint using the standard `prometheus.io/scrape` and `prometheus.io/port` annotations.